 We promote barn appreciation and preservation:

 - Sponsor the Barn of the Year program to recognize rehabilitation success

 - Showcase outstanding examples of barn usage on tours and in displays

 - Maintain social media sites for enthusiasts to post barn pictures and news.

 MBPN fosters the sharing of barn experiences and resources through educational events, recognition programs, connections and collaboration, as well as our website, social media presence and newsletter.

 The support of our members is essential to the work of this organization.
 In 2018, through our lifetime “Cupola” ($1000) memberships and other gifts, we established the MBPN Endowment Fund with the Capitol Region Community Foundation for barn preservation education.
 This endowment will assist us in sustaining our future as a voice for barn preservation in Michigan.

 We are making a difference in the preservation of Michigan barns.
 Individuals and communities are engaged in barn preservation, and MBPN is considered the ‘go-to’ resource about traditional barns in Michigan.

 Learn more about us, join us, and get involved!

-Visit us on Facebook for all that is happening across the state.
+Join our community on Facebook and Instagram for all that is happening across the state.